Politics of Kenya: Political conditions

-There was significant and widespread violence in Kenya—2007–2008 Kenyan crisis—following the unprecedented announcement of Kibaki as the winner of the 2007 presidential elections.
+There was significant and widespread violence in Kenya—the 2007–2008 Kenyan crisis—following the unprecedented announcement of Kibaki as the winner of the 2007 presidential elections.
 The violence led to the death of almost 1,000 people and the displacement of almost 600,000 people.
 Some researchers note it allowed the violent settlement of land disputes between ethnic groups over controversial concepts of 'ancestral homelands'.

 A diplomatic solution was achieved, as the two rivals were later united in a grand coalition government following international mediation, led by former UN Secretary-General Kofi Annan, under a power-sharing National Accord on Reconciliation Act, entrenched in the constitution.
 Following the agreement, power was shared between President Mwai Kibaki and prime minister, Raila Odinga.

 Several steps were recommended to ensure stability and peace for the Nation during the negotiations that led to the formation of the Coalition government.
 One of these reforms was the famous Agenda 4 which deals with reforms in various sectors.
 A new constitution was identified as a key area in fulfilling Agenda 4.
 A draft constitution was published and Kenyans adopted it in a vote on 4 August 2010.

 In 2013 the coalition government was rendered ineffective due to the constitution.
 General elections were held and the Jubilee coalition with president, Uhuru Kenyatta and Deputy President, William Samoei Ruto clinched victory.
 The new constitution also provided for a bicameral house, the Senate and the National Assembly.
 These were duly filled up with elected candidates.
 The nation was also divided into counties headed by governors and represented in the Senate by senators.
 Women in these counties were also represented by electing women Representatives.
 The five-year term ended on 2017 and the country went in for the elections.
 The President Uhuru Kenyatta and Deputy William Samoei Ruto were re-elected on 30 October 2017.
 This will run up to 2022 when the next elections will be conducted.
 The historical handshake in March 2018 between President Uhuru Kenyatta and his long-time opponent Raila Odinga meant reconciliation followed by economic growth and increased stability.
 William Ruto was declared the winner of the 2022 Kenyan general election On 13 September 2022, William Ruto was sworn in as Kenya's fifth president.

-In July 2024, after weeks of anti-government protests, president Ruto dissolved the Cabinet, firing every Cabinet secretary and the Attorney General, with the exception of Prime Cabinet Secretary Musalia Mudavadi.
-The office of the Deputy President was not affected.
+In July 2024, after weeks of anti-government protests, president Ruto dissolved the Cabinet, firing every cabinet secretary and the attorney general, with the exception of Prime Cabinet Secretary Musalia Mudavadi.
+The office of the deputy president was not affected.